kislyuk/argcomplete/README.rst

 This method is the entry point to the module.
 It must be called **after** ArgumentParser construction is complete, but **before** the ``ArgumentParser.parse()`` method is called.
-The method looks for an environment variable that the completion hook shellcode sets, and if it's there, collects completions, prints them to standard output, and exits.
+The method looks for an environment variable that the completion hook shellcode sets, and if it's there, collects completions, prints them to the output stream (fd 8 by default), and exits.
 Otherwise, it returns to the caller immediately.

 Specifying completers
 ---------------------